emusat2021/IO-Math-Lessons/README.md

 ### Features Left to Implement

 * One of the improvments that can be done is to provide a submit button for the "Exercises" page and use JavaScript to auto-grade the test.
-* Another feature that I would like to implement back-end for contact and sign-up form to make them fully functional.
+* Another feature that can be implemented is back-end logic for contact and sign-up form to make those features fully functional.
+* Add more lessons to make the site more attractive.

 ## Technologies Used